ingydotnet/secursor/ReadMe.md

 What if we launched Cursor from an already sandboxed environment?
 A machine that had exactly what we needed for successful dev and nothing more?

-That's SeCursor!
+That's SECursor!

-The SeCursor project aims to mitigate risks by:
+The SECursor project aims to mitigate risks by:

 - Running Cursor in an isolated container with limited filesystem access
 - Preventing access to sensitive host files and directories